 During your workout, your body uses nutrients stored in your muscles, including protein, glycogen, and stored carbohydrates.
+After an intense workout, your body is in need of replenishment and nourishment to kickstart the recovery process and promote muscle growth.
 There is a thirty- to sixty-minute window after your workout ends when your body is most receptive to absorbing nutrients to replenish your depleted stores.
 Eating any of the best post-workout foods within that window helps your muscles to adequately recover.

-Here are some of the best foods you can eat for a positive post-workout recovery:
+Here are some of the best foods you can eat for positive post-workout muscle recovery: